florianfranz/palaeo-data-cube/README.md

 This repository is licensed under the MIT license.
 You can view the full license text in the [LICENSE](./LICENSE).

+The data is licensed under a CC-BY 4.0 license.
+More information will be provided soon once data is fully archived.

 ## Funding

 We acknowledge financial support from the Swiss National Science Foundation (SNSF) under [Sinergia grant #213539](https://data.snf.ch/grants/grant/213539): _Long-term